 2010 Ferrari F149 California - Collision Damage - $33,900

 These are repairable, damaged, salvage Ferrari cars for sale.
-We specialize in easy to repair salvage vehicles for sale.
-We offer more than 12,000 salvage cars, motorcycles, trucks, jet skis, yacht boats, atvs, rvs, semi trucks, trailers, bull dozers, forklifts, tractors, snowmobiles, industrial equipment and project cars for sale each week at deeply discounted prices..
+We offer the largest inventory of easy to repair Ferrari and Lamborghini salvage vehicles for sale.
+We offer more than 12,000 salvage cars, motorcycles, trucks, jet skis, boats, atvs, rvs, semi trucks, trailers, bull dozers, forklifts, tractors, snowmobiles, industrial equipment and project cars for sale at deeply discounted prices.

 2004 Ferrari Enzo - Collision Damage - $302,000

 2008 Ferrari F430 Spider - Theft Recovery - $29,500

 2008 Lamborghini Murcielago AWD - Collision Damage - $33,900